A 14-Year Tradition of Creativity and Inspiration

-<![CDATA[The Anjali Photo Workshops returned again this year and like the last 14 years was filled with chirpy reunions and activities organised by 8 professional photographers.
-These tutors volunteer their time in December every year as part of the Angkor Photo Festival to encourage creative expression of things that might be visible or invisible to the naked eye.
+The Anjali Photo Workshops returned this year, much like the past 14 years, filled with chirpy reunions and activities organized by 8 professional photographers.
+As part of the Angkor Photo Festival, these tutors volunteer every December to encourage creative expression—showcasing things both visible and invisible to the naked eye.

-Thanks to the returning nature of the workshop, the tutors have been able to customize their approach every year and at the same time build on what the children learnt the previous years.
-Sohrab Hura, one of the former tutor of the Workshop, compares this process to flying a kite.
-“You release some and then hold on to some,” he says.
+The returning nature of the workshop allows tutors to customize their approach each year while building upon the previous years’ learnings.
+Sohrab Hura, a former workshop tutor, likens this process to flying a kite: “You release some and then hold on to some.”

 We are sharing five ways our children are learning to tell better stories from 5 photographers who volunteered their time for the Anjali Photo Workshops, 2019.

 Follow your instincts: Photograph what comes naturally to you, observe your surroundings closely and let your insides reflect in your photos.

 Take a step forward: Sometimes self-doubt will freeze you but photography is about channeling this doubt and taking the first step irrespective.

 Find your space: Find a place that allows you to think freely and to decide what you want to say.

 Draw your photograph: Treat your photograph as a blank canvas that you can fill with anything you wish.

 Find a way: Sometimes telling a story involves crossing many hurdles, if you are resilient you will find a way.

 You can watch this video to find out how our children applied what they learnt during the workshop.